nilenso/jugaad/README.md

 1. Build and install: `./gradlew assembleDebug && adb install app/build/outputs/apk/debug/app-debug.apk`.
 Install the APK on your device.
 You can alternatively use Android Studio to run and build the app.

-2. Grant permissions when prompted
+2. Grant permissions when prompted.
 3. Configure: Device name, Slack webhook URLs, SMS match string (e.g. "OTP")

 **Optional**: The "Status Monitoring Webhook" sends periodic "heartbeat" messages to Slack to verify the app is running.